adhocteam/a11y-snippets/issue-templates/README.md

   * **Issue Type** could include `<BUG>`, `<TASK>`, or custom types depending on your project
   * **Summary** is required for Jira to upload your file.
 This should be a brief explanation of the issue.
   * **Description** is a longer explanation of the issue, and is the field where the most information can be provided.
 The sample information shows how a typical accessibility ticket could be explained.
 The more information you can provide, the easier the issue will be to re-create.
+  * **Acceptance Criteria** is a longer explanation that begins with a user statment.
+"As a `<USER-TYPE>` user, I want to be able to undertake a `<USER-ACTION>`.
+User types can be screen reader, keyboard, etc., and user actions should be related to the issue you are trying to fix.
   * **Priority** will usually be Blocker, Critical, Major, Minor, or Trivial.
 If the issue is systemic, or identified by users as blocking critical interactions, consider escalating the issue to Critical or Blocker.
   * **Component** is a useful way to sort tickets in Jira.
 The template allows you to enter up to three unique components.
 If you do not need to use the Component column, enter a single comma `,` so Jira will parse the exported file correctly.
   * **Reporter** could be a user name or unique ID, based on your project and team.